 - Can you help me understand better this code solution of this guided project?

 We have better tools to help you faster and more efficiently for these types of questions:

 - Our in-app customer service — you can reach out to customer service by clicking the

 ?button in our interface.

-- Our vibrant Slack community — you can read more about this feature and how to use it in this help article.
+- Our vibrant student community — you can read more about this feature and how to use it in this help article.

 What are office hours absolutely not for?